 The Vimeo player operates in a wide range of operating systems, but we can only guarantee full functionality on platforms that are still supported by their providers.

 Microsoft has ended support for Windows XP, Windows Vista, Windows 7, and Windows 8.
 Microsoft maintains support for Windows 8.1 and Windows 10 and still provides security updates for these platforms as of Fall 2020.
 Mainstream browsers like Chrome, Edge, and Firefox can be downloaded on these platforms and used to access Vimeo, however, each of these browsers has their own system requirements; newer browser versions may not be compatible with earlier Windows versions.

 Apple maintains support for macOS 10.14 (Mojave) and still provides security updates as of Fall 2020.
 The Safari browser installed with macOS is updated along with system updates; the latest version, Safari 13, is compatible with macOS 10.14 Mojave and newer.
 If you are looking to view content on desktop that has been produced in Dolby Vision, we currently recommend Apple devices with Safari.

 Users of macOS can also download the Chrome, Edge, or Firefox browsers to access Vimeo; see our list of supported browsers above.
 These browsers have their own system requirements.
 Newer browser versions may not be compatible with earlier versions of macOS.

-While we still love to hear about Vimeo bugs affecting older systems, we cannot always guarantee that these issues will be prioritized or resolved.
+While we understand there may still be bugs affecting older systems, we cannot always guarantee that these issues will be prioritized or resolved.